2016 Quetta Gladiators season

 The Quetta Gladiators is a franchise cricket team that represents Quetta in the Pakistan Super League.
 They are one of the five teams that had a competition in the 2016 Pakistan Super League.
 The team was captained by Sarfraz Ahmed, and they stand on second position after winning four matches from their eight matches in the PSL 2016.
 They finished runners-up after losing the final against Islamabad United.
-Ahmed Shehzad with 290 runs from 10 matches was team's leading run scorer while Mohammad Nawaz with 13 wickets from 10 matches was the leading wicket taker for the team.
+Ahmed Shehzad with 290 runs from 10 matches was the team's leading run scorer while Mohammad Nawaz with 13 wickets from 10 matches was the leading wicket taker for the team.
 They won runners-up prize money of US$200,000.

 Background

 Quetta Gladiators is a franchise cricket team representing Quetta, which plays in the PSL.

 In 2015, the Pakistan Cricket Board (PCB) announced that the inaugural season of the Pakistan Super League would take place in February 2016 in the United Arab Emirates.
 Team is owned by Omar Associate a (Karachi based Company), which bought it for US$11 Million for 10 years.

 It finished second in the inaugural season of PSL in the 2016.